sasjs/sasjs.io/slides30min.md

 <!--
-The commands we have discussed so far are helpful for any SAS viya project.  the ones we are about to discuss are specifically relevant for apps, and SAS Solutions.
-What I found troublesome about most apps I worked with is that they were all built by individual developers, and structured in a slightly (and sometimes very) different way.
-For instance, where are macros stored, how are they included into Services, where do the services go, how are they organised, where does the DDL go, etc etc.
+The commands we have discussed so far are helpful for any SAS Viya project.
+The ones we are about to discuss are specifically relevant for apps, and SAS Solutions.
+What I have found troublesome about apps I've worked with in the past is that they were all structured in  different ways.
+For instance, where the macros are stored, how they are included into Services, where the services go, how they are organised, where the DDL and datalines go, etc etc.

 SASjs create provides a template setup, which you can modify, but those modifications are provided via the sasjsconfig JSON file.
-That way, no matter who the developer is, they know exactly where to go in order to know what is or is not included within a build.
+That way every developer knows exactly where to go in order to see what is or is not included within a build.

 When you create a new project, you provide a name, and an optional template.
-SASonly is just SAS, whereas minimal / react / angular provide templates for the frontend also.
+The SASonly template is just SAS, whereas minimal / react / angular provide templates for the frontend also.
 -->

 ---